 Cloudflare is a content distribution network which improves access to the website by speeding up content loading.
 It contains only a random string such as “d39c6087b053d9a211f71648775461f981519301939” to identify the PC for security purposes.

 There is no way for us to prevent setting this cookie and if you do not wish it to be set you must do this in your browser settings.
-If you refuse this cookie the website will not function.
+If you refuse this cookie the website may not function.

 Do Not Track.
 This is a feature implemented in most browsers which can be turned on by the user, sometimes called ‘Private Browsing’, though it is normally turned off by default and therefore requires action to implement.
 If implemented a signal is sent to our servers requesting they do not track activity, if applied this would cancel all cookies and essentially prevent some parts of the website working.